umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/block-editor/label-property-configuration.md

 With the removal of AngularJS in Umbraco 14, this has been replaced using native web components.
 Advanced label rendering is done using [Umbraco Flavored Markdown](../../../../../reference/umbraco-flavored-markdown.md).
 {% endhint %}

-When configuring a block, the label property allows you to define a label for the appearance of the Block in the editor.
+When configuring a Block, the label property allows you to define a label for the appearance of the Block in the editor.
 The label can use Umbraco Flavored Markdown (UFM) syntax to display values of properties.
 Example: `My Block {= myPropertyAlias }` will be shown as: `My Block FooBar`.

 ## Special variables